jessiew1/mobilephenomics/docs/infrastructure/aware-prd.md

 For help with the AWARE app itself, reach out to Garrick Sherman from Lyle Ungar's group: <a href="mailto:garricks@sas.upenn.edu">garricks@sas.upenn.edu</a>

+# Accessing MariaDB Databases

+Log in to PMACS and access the database password like so:
+`grep password /var/www/html/application/config/database.php`

+You can then access the database with:
+`mariadb –h localhost –u awareuser –p`

+Then when prompted with a password, paste in the password you copied.

-You can open a database from a certain participant with all their information/responses like so:
+You can open a database from a certain participant with all their information/responses like this:

 ```shell
 use Mehta_26; # example dataset